awieber-france/Multivariate-NonLinear-Equation-Machine-Learning-Limit-Testing/README.md

 - y3 = 0.45∙(x1) - 0.35∙(x2) + 0.7∙(x3)^2 - (x4)^-1 + 2∙(x6)∙(x7) + 5
 - y4 = 0.45∙(x1) - 0.35∙(x2) + 0.7∙(x3)^2 - (x4)^-1 + |x5| + 2∙(x6)∙(x7) + 5
 - y5 = 0.45∙(x1) - 0.35∙(x2) + 0.7∙(x3)^2 - (x4)^-1 + |x5| + 2∙(x6)∙(x7) + 1.2*x8^(3.5) + 5
+Note: a final noise variable is added in some simulations.
+This is an "x9" external to the equations.

 Secondly, this project examines whether polynomial features (of degree 2) can be used successfully with a Random Forest Regression with equation y5.
 This is performed via an RFE, manually selected polynomial features, and finally the precise features used in the equations.